 to give a presentation at a future dorkbot just send an email or talk to douglas at a meeting.

 dorkbot presentations are meant to be fun, friendly, informal chats.
 They’re short, just 20-30 minutes, including questions.
 The standard “artist talk” format (my life history in slides + narration) does not work very well at dorkbot.
 What does work well is a casual talk about something you’re currently interested in.
 Pretend you’re at a dinner party and someone has just asked you, “so what are you working on?”
 We encourage people to ask questions during the presentations, rather than always waiting until the end.
 The audience is quite diverse, with a mix of arty/techy/dorky folks, so presentations with a good balance between why and how tend to work best.
-You’re having a friendly conversation with some nice, interested people, so enjoy it!meeting format:
+You’re having a friendly conversation with some nice, interested people, so enjoy it!

 dorkbot-nyc meetings are largely informal, but to save everyone time and energy a certain amount of planning goes into each meeting. the current structure is: